Creative Problem Solving (CPS)

 Stay Informed is the first step in the “tasks of innovation” and the creative problem solving (cps) cycle.

 To “stay informed” or monitor means being constantly aware of your environment.
-Follow and track your industry, your customers, your competition, your competition’s customers, your own company from the outside in, and the inside out.
+Follow and track your industry, your customers, your competition, your competition’s customers, your own company from the outside and the inside out.
 Track the trends.
 See also the topic Monitor.

-By staying on a constant lookout, it will be easier for you to notice subtle changes and anticipate needs.
+It will be easier for you to notice subtle changes and anticipate needs by staying on a constant lookout.

 Problem Recognition is critical.
-It is the ability to notice that change is about to take place.
-Sort of like noticing it getting cloudy and the wind changing before a storm.
-The earlier you detect changes, the faster you can adapt what you’re doing.
+It is the ability to notice that change is about to take place—sort of like noticing it getting cloudy and the wind changing before a storm.
+The earlier you detect changes, the faster you can adapt to what you’re doing.

-As quickly as you notice something is shifting, you need to quickly go to the next stage, Problem Identification.
+As quickly as you notice something is shifting, go to the next stage, Problem Identification.

 Once you realize you’ve got a problem – discovered in the problem recognition stage, the next step is to determine the cause of an issue.
 Identifying the root cause of a problem.
 This is the stage where you “Frame” your problem.
 You will establish your objective based on the problem identified.

 If you have found a need, issue, problem, or opportunity – you need to determine the cause of the problem.

 Proper identification of true causes will lead to developing the appropriate remedy.
 You will come up with and implement solutions based on the work in this stage.

 Be a troubleshooter.
-Now that you are able to anticipate a need, issue or opportunity you have to determine its true cause.
+Now that you can anticipate a need, issue or opportunity, you have to determine its true cause.
 You don’t want an aspirin to ease a headache; you want to prevent what’s causing the headache.
 This step is key as proper identification of the need will allow you to develop the appropriate solution(s).

 Idea Generation / Brainstorming